phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 The main limitation of a bump allocator is that it never reuses deallocated memory.
 The question is: Can we extend our bump allocator somehow to remove this limitation?

-As we learned at the beginning of this post, allocations can live arbitarily long and can be freed in an arbitrary order.
+As we learned at the beginning of this post, allocations can live arbitrarily long and can be freed in an arbitrary order.
 This means that we need to keep track of a potentially unbounded number of non-continuous, unused memory regions, as illustrated by the following example:

 ![](allocation-fragmentation.svg)